Robert F. Williams: Return

-Williams' wife, Mabel Williams returned first, entering the United States in September 1969.
-Williams returned via London, England, reaching Detroit, Michigan in 1969.
-He was immediately arrested for extradition to North Carolina for trial on the kidnapping charge.
+When he decided to return to the United States, Williams began to raise funds for his bail and legal defense.
+During that time, he decreased his rhetoric about armed revolution in an effort to avoid complicating the upcoming legal proceedings.

+In 1969, Williams returned to the United States to fight the legal charges against him in North Carolina.
+Williams' wife, Mabel Williams returned first, in September.
+Williams returned via London, England, reaching Detroit in 1969.
+Williams had chosen to return via Detroit because he could obtain political and financial support from the Republic of New Africa there and because he had greater faith in the Michigan courts than elsewhere in the United States.
+Federal agents immediately arrested him and he was released on bail.

+Williams resigned from his position as President of Republic of New Africa and focused on his legal case and disseminating information about China.

-Williams was tried in Monroe, North Carolina, in December 1975.
+Williams was extradited from Michigan to North Carolina in December 1975.
 The historian Gwendolyn Midlo Hall chaired his defense committee and a broad range of left wing activists arrived to support him.
 Noted attorney William Kunstler represented Williams in court.
-The State of North Carolina dropped all charges against him almost immediately.
+North Carolina prosecutors dismissed the charges against Williams on January 16, 1976, stating that its major witness was too weak to appear in court.

 Death

 Williams died at age 71 from Hodgkin's lymphoma on October 15, 1996.
 He had been living in Baldwin, Michigan.
 At his funeral, Rosa Parks, an activist known for sparking the bus boycott in Montgomery, Alabama, in 1955, recounted the high regard for Williams by those who joined with Martin Luther King Jr. in the peaceful marches in Alabama.
 Parks gave the eulogy at Williams' funeral in 1996, praising him for "his courage and for his commitment to freedom".
 She concluded, "The sacrifices he made, and what he did, should go down in history and never be forgotten."

-He was survived by his grandsons Robert F. Williams III and Benjamin P. Williams, and his daughter-in-law, Melanie Williams.
-His wife, Mabel, lived for 18 more years after his death, dying on April 19, 2014.